FarronF/limerick-council-meetings/meetings/2024/04/11-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 22nd February 2024.md

 Accommodation Unit works very closely with Planning Enforcement and that the matter will have to

-go through the Court System.---
+go through the Court System.
+---
 Cllr.
 Tom Collopy enquired (a) if rent was payable by families occupying unofficial sites, (b) if the

 caravan loan repayments are additional to rent paid and (c) how are maintenance issues addressed.